 Throughout the year, to help keep you informed and engaged, please expect regular communications from me, my staff, your school and many programs via newsletters, flyers, mass notifications by phone, email and/ or text, as well as through social media and on YouTube.
+We also regularly reach out to recruit for both certificated and classified positions and have developed programs for individuals interested in pursuing a very rewarding educational career within a top-notch district like ours.

 I invite you to get to know the staff at your school site and I wish every family an excellent educational experience.